 Additionally, Pl@ntNet-API incorporates automated rejection of inappropriate content.
-This means that any pictures of non-plant entities are automatically tagged REJECT.
+This means that any pictures of non-plant entities are filtered out and no results are returned.
 Specifically, inappropriate content such as faces or pornographic content receives special attention for recognition.

 The service also monitors the quality of service provided based on several criteria (status, response time, scalability, etc.) and includes an alert system that allows developers to react quickly.

 Example: A citizen observatory developing a new app related to biodiversity will be able to integrate an automatic plant identification feature without managing it itself.

 The website my.plantnet.org provides rich documentation of the service as well as a dashboard allowing users to track their use of the service.

 Note that Pl@ntNet’s infrastructure and data-management software are highly scalable.
 So, if you are a developer of downstream applications, you don’t have to manage the workload yourself!

 If you integrate Pl@ntNet-API into your app, your users will be able to:

 Questions & answers